wp-plugins/recent-photos-widget/readme.txt

 change the look by editing this css.
 F.x. go to plugins, find the plugin, click edit, open the style.css, edit it and save it.

+= How to exclude a photo? =
+Open media library, open the photo, insert 1 at the textfield for exclude recent photos

 == Screenshots ==

 1. Screenshot shows the widget with the rollover tooltip effect.